NLTGit/automated_infrastructure_compliance_framework/README.md

 ## AWS Codepipeline Deployment/installation overview
-Before deploying by any of the following methods, the values for the following configuration parameters must be gathered:
+Before deploying by any of the following methods, the values for the following configuration parameters must be gathered for the pipeline configuration json file.
+See the sample.aicf-configuration.json file to start:

 "ApplicationName" - Any name of your choosing for the AWS codepiplne reference name
 "ArtifactS3Bucket" - Name of existing AWS S3 bucket for the AWS codepiplne artifact store